SREELATHA21/HR-Data-Report/README.md

 Data Analysis on HR Data

+Welcome to the HR Data Report, where we leverage SQL for data analysis for Attrition in an organization and Power BI and Excel for creating interactive visualizations.

 HR Department is responsible for monitoring and managing various aspects of employee data to ensure the organization maintains a healthy workforce.